 The Center’s program schedule is usually in place six to eight months in advance, and this timeframe may be hard to reconcile with academic planning cycles.
-A monthly Programs group meeting considers proposals for various criteria: content, relevance to the Center’s mission, correspondence to what is/will be on view in the galleries, appeal to university and/or public audiences, and feasibility in the overall program schedule.
+Programs are considered for various criteria: content, relevance to the Center’s mission, correspondence to what is/will be on view in the galleries, appeal to university and/or public audiences, and feasibility in the overall program schedule.

 Please note that the Center's policy for public programs is to co-sponsor only those that can be announced to the public and the media, and does not entertain proposals for non-public events during open hours on Thursday evenings.

 The Geballe Prize honors outstanding examples of writing related to the Cantor Arts Center, its collections, exhibitions, or programs.
 Submissions may be analytical, argumentative, or creative prose or poetry written by first and second year undergraduate students independently or as part of coursework in any discipline.
 Winners receive a $500 cash award and are recognized at a special program at the Center.
 In addition, winning submissions are considered for publication in the biennial Cantor Arts Center Journal.

 Read More About the Geballe Prize for Writing